eclipse-openj9/openj9-omr/doc/compiler/ProblemDetermination.md

 #  Invocation

-The most common use case of Testarossa is in JIT compilation where it is typically invoked by the VM automatically; the run-time behaviour of the JIT can only be controlled via options passed through VM command line or, in some cases, environment variables.
+The most common use case of Testarossa is in JIT compilation where it is typically invoked by the VM automatically.

+The the run-time behaviour can be controlled using options.
+Please see the CompilerOptions document to learn more about how options can be used.

 Generally speaking, the JIT can operate in two different modes: